jasonthoms/BIND-CloudFlare-DoT/README.md

 Why?
 Because your DNS traffic is a valuable insight into your internet usage and as we've started to see more and more companies monetise your data - your ISP may have gotten into collecting and selling your data.

-First step is to stop using the ISP's DNS servers by simply changing to a trusted public entity that makes their money elsewhere and has a solid privacy policy like Cloudflare.
+First step is to stop using the ISP's DNS servers by simply changing to a trusted public entity that makes their money elsewhere and has a published [privacy policy like Cloudflare](https://developers.cloudflare.com/1.1.1.1/privacy/public-dns-resolver/).
    Changing your router's DNS server to 1.1.1.1 and 1.0.0.1 is a great first step.

 The second step is to **encrypt** your DNS traffic so the ISP isn't gathering your data as it traverses their networks.